 2. AI isn’t going to take away all our jobs.

 Time and time again, I hear people express concern that AI will take their jobs.

 And I understand — we’re frequently bombarded by depressing statistics.
-A recent UK survey, for example, estimated that automation could take 4 million British private sector jobs in the next ten years.
+A UK survey, for example, estimated that automation could take 4 million British private sector jobs in the next ten years.
 In the U.S., 47% of jobs are considered to be at a “high risk” of loss from AI.

 But while negative predictions dominate the press, there are also plenty of reasons to feel hopeful.

 AI makes clear how central human insight and expertise are to success.
 The technology is really good at acceleration and automation, but it’s not good at things human excel at — like empathy, judgment, general life experiences, and relationships.
 Many people confuse intelligence with consciousness.
 AI is great at problem-solving, but not so much at empathy.

 And it’s for this reason that AI won’t take away from or encroach upon our humanity.
 In fact, it will create exponentially more opportunities.

 As the numbers of machines and AI devices increase, so will the need for jobs surrounding them.
 AI needs regular human intervention at every stage to keep it running — it can’t function without constant attention from humans.
 There will always be a need for an editor or skilled writer to check over a bot’s writing, for example, just as there’ll always be a need for a human to make nuanced decisions about personnel, hiring, and project management.